usdoj-crt/beta-ada/_pages/withdrawn-documents.md

   - /gasserve.htm
   - /fivestep.htm
 ---
+The Department regularly reviews its guidance and technical assistance related to the Americans with Disabilities Act (ADA) to ensure that the available materials clearly and accurately reflect the law.
+As part of this ongoing effort, the Department has identified several pieces of guidance and technical assistance that are appropriate for withdrawal at this time.
+Withdrawing these outdated, duplicative, or otherwise ineffective materials will help individuals, businesses, and state and local governments more easily understand their rights and responsibilities under the ADA.

+The Department will continue its review of technical assistance and guidance documents and update this page as appropriate.
+Please see below for more information regarding specific documents that have been withdrawn and, where applicable, removed from the ADA.gov.
 <blockquote>
 COVID-19 and the Americans with Disabilities Act: *Can a business stop me from bringing in my service animal because of the COVID-19 pandemic?* (2021)